 Born in Sheffield and attended school in York.
 Her third novel, The Millstone (1965), brought her the John Llewellyn Rhys Memorial Prize in 1966, and Jerusalem the Golden won the James Tait Black Memorial Prize in 1967.

-On leaving grammar school Priestley worked in the wool trade of his native city, but had ambitions to become a writer.
-He was to draw on memories of Bradford in many of the works he wrote after he had moved south.
+On leaving grammar school Priestley worked in the wool trade of his native city of Bradford, but had ambitions to become a writer.
+He was to draw on memories of Yorkshire in many of the works he wrote after he had moved south.

-With his keen ear for the absurd and sharp eye for the ludicrous, Phinn has delighted audiences with tales of his experiences as a school inspector and is probably best known for his autobiographical novels: The Dales Series.
+With his keen ear for the absurd and sharp eye for the ludicrous, Phinn has delighted audiences with tales of his experiences as a school inspector and is probably best known for his autobiographical novels: The Dales Series, which includes:

 Born in Scarborough, her novels are written in a descriptive gothic style, especially her ghost story The Woman in Black, which was written in 1982.
-The novel was turned into a play in 1987.
+The novel was turned into a play in 1987, and a film in 2012.

-This Barnsley born author wrote the 1968 novel A Kestrel for a Knave, on which the 1969 drama film Kes was based on.
+This Barnsley born author wrote the 1968 novel A Kestrel for a Knave, on which the 1969 Ken Loach film Kes was based, he also co-wrote the script with Loach and Tony Garnett.
 Both the book and the film provide a portrait of life in the mining areas of Yorkshire.
+He also wrote two other collaborations with Loach which were adapted into films:

 Born to a farming family in Rudstone, East Yorkshire, Holtby was a prolific journalist.
 Holtby's most important book was South Riding, published posthumously in 1936.
-The book is set in the fictional South Riding of Yorkshire: the inspiration being the East Riding rather than South Yorkshire.
+The book is set in the fictional South Riding of Yorkshire.

 Join us in our poet's corner, as we uncover a stellar line-up of Yorkshire's best writers of verse.